Phazorknight/Cogito/Readme.md

 **Credits:**
 - Player controller is based on Like475's First Person Controller Advanced: https://github.com/Like475/fpc-godot
-- Menus are based on SavoVuksan's EasyMenus: https://github.com/SavoVuksan/EasyMenus
+- Menus are based on SavoVuksan's EasyMenus (also see this link for documentation): https://github.com/SavoVuksan/EasyMenus
 - Inventory system was helped by following DevLogLogan on Youtube: https://www.youtube.com/watch?v=V79YabQZC

 ## Overview